LCSB-BioCore/COBREXA.jl/docs/src/tutorials/2_analysis.md

 choose the number of iterations and sample sizes to match your model; see the documentation of [`hit_and_run`](@ref) for details.

-Other than that, you can run the sampling for 100 thousand iterations as such:
+As an example, you can run the sampling for 100 thousand iterations with:
 ```
 hit_and_run(100_000, make_optimization_model(m, GLPK.Optimizer))
 ```